 Do you think radio is just for car dealerships and nightclubs?
 That it’s dying off just like the rest of traditional media?

-We find that radio is often a great fit for clients.
+We find that radio can be a great fit for our financial services clients.
 In fact, studies show that radio reaches 91% of adults over the age of 12 in the course of a week.

 However, social media can also “broadcast” your message.
 Facebook ads give you the power to deliver your message to a highly targeted audience, and typically for a lot less money.

 Are you in the 60% of banks and credit unions still utilizing radio as a part of your marketing strategy?
 Let’s review the pros and cons and see just how radio and Facebook advertising compare.

 - Easy to track conversions and calculate ROI

 - Dynamic ads include click to buy, lead generation, video views, and more

 - Highly-targeted based on demographics, locations, behavior, and interests

 Depending on your bank or credit union’s budget and the type of ad campaign, radio might be a viable tactic.
 If you invest $1,000 for a week of radio ads, you could get $6,000 back in sales.
 That’s an excellent ROI.
 (Source: Ad Age)